Lindeneg/lindeneg.org-legacy/md/blog/the-genius.md

 What is so special about this version?
 Well, lets talk about the essence of jazz, one of its critical components. <a href="https://en.wikipedia.org/wiki/Jazz_improvisation" target="_blank" rel="noreferrer">Improvisation</a>.

-That is, the ability to express your feelings throughout music in the now.
+That is, the ability to express your feelings through music in the now.
 It's an incredibly hard thing to do and even harder to make sound good, have coherence and be dynamic.

 The best improvisers are able to invite the listener on a journey that is both melodically and harmonically inexplicably intriguing.